Bonnie Campbell (politician)

 Bonnie J. Campbell (born April 9, 1948) is an American attorney and politician who served as Attorney General of Iowa from 1991 to 1995.
-Campbell was also a gubernatorial candidate, an official in the U.S. Department of Justice, and unsuccessful judicial nominee to the U.S. Court of Appeals for the Eighth Circuit.
+Campbell was also a gubernatorial candidate, an official in the U.S. Department of Justice.
+President Clinton nominated her to be a judge on the U.S. Court of Appeals for the Eighth Circuit but the Senate never acted on her nomination.

 Early life and education

-Born Norwich, New York, Campbell moved to Washington, D.C. after completing high school and began working for a succession of politicians, including for United States Secretary of Housing and Urban Development, Robert C. Weaver, as a clerk-stenographer from 1965 to 1967.
+Born in Norwich, New York, Campbell moved to Washington, D.C. after completing high school and began working for a succession of politicians, including for United States Secretary of Housing and Urban Development, Robert C. Weaver, as a clerk-stenographer from 1965 to 1967.
 She then worked as a clerk for the U.S. Senate Subcommittee on Intergovernmental Relations from 1967 to 1969.
 She joined the office of Harold Hughes as a caseworker from 1969 to 1974.
 Her work for Hughes brought her to Iowa, where she took a job with John Culver as a field office coordinator from 1974 to 1981.

 During her time working for Senator Culver, Campbell pursued her undergraduate degree, earning a bachelor's degree from Drake University in 1982.
 She subsequently earned a Juris Doctor degree from Drake University Law School in 1984.
 She worked as a lawyer in private practice in Iowa from 1985 to 1991, and also was the chairwoman of the Iowa Democratic Party from 1987 until 1991.

 Career

 In 1990, Campbell won election as Iowa's attorney general as a Democrat, defeating her Republican opponent, Ed Kelly.
 She is known most during her time as attorney general for having written an anti-stalking law that became a national blueprint.
 In 1994, Campbell ran for governor but lost to incumbent Terry Branstad.
-On March 21, 1995, Bill Clinton appointed Campbell to head the United States Department of Justice's newly-created Office on Violence Against Women.
+On March 21, 1995, Bill Clinton appointed Campbell to head the United States Department of Justice's newly created Office on Violence Against Women.

 In 1997, Time magazine named Campbell one of the magazine's 25 most influential Americans.